TARGENE/TMLE.jl/docs/src/index.md

 report(mach)
 ```

 The full report of the fitted_machine, including an entry for each query denoted by fields `queryreport_$i` where `i` is the query index.
-Each of this entry is a `QueryReport` entity that contains all the necessary information you might need to extract for this specific query.
+Each of this entry is a `Report` entity that contains all the necessary information you might need to extract for this specific query.

 #### TMLE.jl Specific entrypoints